Glossary

 this

 The object that contains the predicate clause under execution.
-When the predicate clause is contained in a category, this is a reference to the object importing the category for which the predicate clause is being executed.
+When the predicate clause is contained in a category, this is a reference to the object importing the category for which the predicate clause is being used to prove the current goal.

 threaded engine